WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 There's a void themed teleport effect for the gamemode.

-Void Potential Chests now can present choices from any tier.\
+Void Potential Chests now can present choices from any tier.
-Void Potentials use their respective tiers particle effects.\
-Void Potentials display their content in ping messages

 You wont encounter your previous stage as your next stage (ie: Meadows -> Sanctuary -> Meadows, no longer happens)